 Thebegins when a person dies and either has a will that needs validated or has yet to provide for their final wishes in any written document (such as a will).
 If somebody died without having written out their last wishes, then the court does administration to figure out who should be in charge of settling the final affairs of his or her estate.

 Theinvolves collecting all bank and brokerage accounts as well as organizing final taxes for both federal and state tax purposes.
+An appraisal may be ordered by the court to assess the value of all assets, as this can affect federal estate tax and capital gains tax.

 How Long is the Probate Process In Virginia?

 The probate process can be time-consuming but varies estate to estate.
-You should expect probate to last anywhere from six to nine months (although a complicated estate can take longer).
-There are many factors that can drag out the probate process causing it to take longer than a year such as the number of beneficiaries, whether or not the beneficiaries agree on what to do with the estate, and contesting of the will.
+You should expect probate to last anywhere from six to nine months in Virginia (although a complicated estate can take longer).
+There are many factors that can drag out the probate process causing it to take longer than a year such as the number of heirs or beneficiaries, whether or not the beneficiaries agree on what to do with the estate, and contesting of the will.

 What Documents are Required to File for Probate?